ms609/Concentration/README.md

 This 25-minute block is devoted to a single task.
-When the timer rings, you make a tally mark against the task on a piece of paper that records your progress through the day, and take a well-earned five minute break before commencing the next pomodoro, or half an hour every four pomodoros.
+When the timer rings, you make a tally mark against the task on a piece of paper that records your progress through the day, and take a well-earned five minute break before commencing the next pomodoro, or half an hour every four pomodori.
 **However**, any interruption or deviation from the task causes progress against that pomodoro to be lost.